 In the current economic landscape, more and more states are feeling the budget crunch.
-To raise revenues, states are sending nexus questionnaires to out-of-state businesses.
+To raise revenues, states are sending a nexus questionnaire to out-of-state businesses.
 Be careful in how you respond to these or else your company may be subject to additional tax liabilities.

 What is a nexus questionnaire?